-A ride on the roof of the world is a totally different experience than other rides in your life.
-The mighty Everest, at 8,848 metres (29,029 feet), stood taller than the Shishapangma, the Makalu, the Lhotse, and the Cho Oyu that flanked it.
-A ride on the roof of the world is a totally different experience than other rides in your life.
-The mighty Everest, at 8,848 metres (29,029 feet), stood taller than the Shishapangma, the Makalu, the Lhotse, and the Cho Oyu that flanked it—all of them standing over 8,000 metres high.
-The road down the pass is splendid with its 108 hairpin bends and mesmerising views to capture the tour’s throughput.
-All of them stand over 8,000 metres high.
-The road down the pass is splendid with its 108 hairpin bends and mesmerising views to capture throughput the tour’s throughput.
+A 10 days ride on the roof of the world is a totally different experience than other rides in your life.
+During this epic overland adventure tour, you will definitely amazed by mighty magnificent Everest, 8,848.86 metres (29,031 feet), stood taller than the Shishapangma, the Makalu, the Lhotse, and the Cho Oyu that flanked it—all of them standing over 8,000 metres high.
+The road down the pass is splendid with its 108 hairpin bends to ignite your adrenal instantly and literally mesmerise you by panoramic views of the Himalayas on the vast Tibetan plateau.

 Fixed Departures 2022: Contact us